 York is an American native variety, unlike the European Elderberries, Sambucus nigra.
-York has been an important variety and staple of Native American Indians to early explorers and settlers and finally to today’s modern landscapes.
+York has been an important variety and staple medicine of Native American Indians, early explorers and settlers and finally in today's modern landscapes.

 Elderberries have been a highly regarded plant and food source.
 Include them in your edible landscape, or to feed songbirds and butterflies in your garden.
 Pretty springtime flowers and early fall fruiting display add wonderful visual interest to the landscape.

-In early summer, York Elderberry will produce the most amazing huge, broad clusters of lemon-scented white flowers.
+In early summer, York Elderberry will produce the most amazingly huge, broad clusters of lemon-scented, white flowers.
 Distinctively ornamental pinnate, finely serrated foliage adds to the decorative display.

 The floral clusters cover the plant at regular intervals from the top to the bottom of the shrub.
 Overall, it's an outstanding appearance, but look closer.